dailystory/docs/articles/changelog/2020/april.md

 	description: 'Product Updates for April 2020'
 }
 # DailyStory Product Updates for April 2020
+## April 28, 2020
+* update to latest version of flowy and merge in changes

 ## April 27, 2020
 * add support for canRender as some blocks should only be allowed once
 * Return lead graph fields when we have a campaign id